TT Hoves 2.000 in numbers:

 Unlike the first two typefaces included in the trilogy, TT Hoves has a distinct character, but without too bright bursts or kinks—it’s not too neutral and is moderately bright.
 We wanted to create a sans serif with recognizable patterns and geometry that would be perfectly suited for solving visual problems in such areas as architecture, design, industry, science, astronomy, drawing, high tech, research, space, statistics.

 The typeface name TT Hoves comes from an abbreviated combination of two words: horizontals + verticals (ho + ve), which is intended to emphasize the fact that vertical and horizontal strokes predominate in the design of the typeface.
 Other distinctive features of the TT Hoves design are sharp turns in letters like f t J r j and the shape of the internal junctions of diagonal 2-point strokes (A W M N V X), which is intended to add a square and technologically advanced touch to the picture.
 The stroke thickness tends to a single width for the entire range of styles, with natural compensations in the boldest styles.

-The TT Hoves font family consists of 20 fonts: 10 weights (from Hairline to Black) and 10 corresponding italics.
-Each of the styles includes 1348 glyphs.
+The TT Hoves font family consists of 23 fonts: 10 weights (from Hairline to Black), 10 corresponding italics, 1 variable font and 2 outline styles.
+Each of the styles includes 1348 glyphs (except outline styles).
 TT Hoves covers almost all languages using the Latin alphabet, as well as most languages using Cyrillic.
 In addition, in TT Hoves you can find a small capitals for Latin and Cyrillic and a large number of ligatures and stylistic alternates.
 In order to make it more convenient for you to use stylistic alternates, we have divided them into separate stylistic sets, one letter per set.